America and Americans: The people of a country, or a continent?

 What does it mean to be an American, geographically and linguistically?

-We all know that the internet provides plenty to annoy and offend.
+We all know that the internet provides plenty to irritate and offend.
 Vindictive and ignorant debates rage in the comment sections of nearly any news article, no matter what it’s about.

 I avoid reading the comments on news stories about Mexico, which inevitably include some variation on “I’d never go to Mexico,” “It’s a failed state,” or the ever-charming “This is why we need to build a wall.”